stg-tud/ungoml/README.md

 Run the container and replace the keyword `snippet` with the path of the snippet file you want analyzed.

-`docker run --rm stg-tud/unsafe-toolkit -v snippet:/code.go`
+`docker run --rm stg-tud/unsafe-toolkit -v snippet:/code.go -v /var/run/docker.sock:/var/run/docker.sock`

 ### Environment variables: